Ex-Ohio GOP chair, lobbyist Matt Borges gets 5 years for role in $60M bribery scheme; vows appeal

 During the trial, Borges sought to distance himself from Householder — once one of Ohio’s most powerful Republican politicians — with his defense team highlighting his absence from meetings held by Householder’s allies and Borges quipping audibly in the courtroom that he didn’t even like the man.

-After Householder confirmed on the stand during their trial that Borges was not among his confidantes, the younger Republican opted against testifying on his own behalf.
+After Householder confirmed on the stand during their trial that Borges was not among his confidantes, the younger Republican opted not to testify on his own behalf.

-But it mattered during sentencing that Borges was convicted years before in an earlier state government pay-to-play scandal.
+But it mattered during sentencing that Borges had been convicted once before in an earlier state government pay-to-play scandal.
 Borges, who served as a campaign staffer and chief of staff to then-Republican State Treasurer Joe Deters, pleaded guilty in 2004 to one count of improper use of a public office.
 He was fined $1,000, but avoided jail time of up to six months.

 Borges was charged with giving 10 brokers who had contributed to Deters’ campaign fund an advantage in getting contracts with the office of the treasurer — Ohio’s chief investment officer.
 A Deters fundraiser and a lobbyist who served as a go-between to the preferential treatment also were convicted.